 Running a food truck is a business model that usually requires more than one person.
 As a food truck owner, it will become quickly evident that you cannot run your mobile business on your own.
-Because of this, you will need to hire employees to assist you in your day to day food truck operation.
+Because of this, you will need to hire employees and set up a food truck payroll system employees to assist you in your day to day food truck operation.

 Unless you have come up with a way of hiring staff members without having to pay them, there are a few things that you are going to have to be aware of to legally hire these individuals.
 Many of these steps are required even if you are going to be a one person show, while others will become a requirement as soon as you plan to expand your staff from 1.

 Before hiring employees, you need to get an employment identification number (EIN) from the IRS.
 The EIN is often referred to as an Employer Tax ID or as Form SS-4.
 An Employer Identification Number (EIN) is a nine-digit number that IRS assigns in the following format: XX-XXXXXXX.
 The EIN is necessary for reporting taxes and other documents to the IRS.

 In addition, the EIN is necessary when reporting information about your employees to state agencies.
 You can apply for an EIN online or contact the IRS directly.

 Check Whether You Need State/Local IDs.
 Some state/local governments require businesses to obtain ID numbers in order to process taxes.

 Independent Contractor or Employee – Know the Difference